akshaynayak212/NASSCOM-VSD-SoC-Design-Program/README.md

                  - Transient analysis & steps to characterize the Inverter
               - INTRODUCTION TO MAGIC TOOL AND STEPS TO LOAD SKY130 TECH - RULES

+    - DAY-4 : - PRELAYOUT TIMING ANALYSIS AND CLOCK TREE SYNTHESIS
+              - Steps to convert magic layout to std cell LEF
+              - Steps to configure synthesis settings to fix slack
+              - TIMING ANALYSIS USING openSTA -INTRODUCTION TO MAGIC TOOL AND STEPS TO LOAD SKY130 TECH - RULES